 The main thing to realize is that “fees” are paid upfront and “commission” is only charged when your home sells.
 Another thing to consider is what you get for your money.

-In this article, I’ll point out the important things to understand and most importantly what the alternative companies do.
+In this article, I’ll point out the important points to understand and most importantly what the “fee” companies are trying to do.

 Value – the worth of something in terms of the amount of other things for which it can be exchanged or in terms of some medium of exchange.

 Full-price real estate brokerages

 Full commission real estate brokerages/Realtors vary but they’re the most expensive route when selling your home.
 However, and unknown to most consumers, there are some full-service real estate companies and Realtors® offering affordable or low-commission home sales for the same services.
 There are some low-commission real estate companies that offer great value because they provide full service and you only pay when your home sells.

 The majority of homeowners planning to sell their home want the most affordable route.
 However, some homeowners worry that a lower commission Realtor® will provide less or worse service.
 Full-price Realtors® tell homeowners, “you’ll get what you pay for when you hire a lower commission Realtor®.”
 They say this because their higher commission rate is being threatened.
 What they don’t tell you is, every Realtor® is obligated to provide professional services.
 Some Realtors® have more experience than others and some provided superior marketing but all Realtors® are held to a high standard.
 Realtors in Canada are bound by the REALTOR® Code.

 Smart home selling includes asking the Realtor® who you’re interviewing to sell your home, how experienced they are, and what they do better.
 It’s safe to hire a Realtor® offering a lower commission rate.
 Why wouldn’t you if it’s a better price for the same service and experience?

 Why would a Realtor® offer a lower commission rate to homeowners if they don’t have to?